 Along with providing a student-friendly definition, have students interact with the word in various ways.
 Students can better remember and understand new meanings by bringing in other modalities (Birsh, J. & Carreker, S., 2018).
 You can use videos and music to provide auditory and visual communication.
 Videos and songs can model how students can use newly learned language!

 Nearpod Original (NPO) videos are helpful when teaching students about specific topics.
 Adding an NPO video to a lesson can add a multimodal dimension.
 Videos often show real-world representations and offer further examples of the word in context.
 To check students’ comprehension, you can add questions in the video.
 The video will pause at specific points and prompt a question to check students’ understanding and keep them engaged in the video lesson.

-The Personification NPO has the perfect blend of explaining the meaning of personification and providing context for the word, as seen in the two poems.
-Consider using NPOs for your vocabulary strategies when teaching your students.
+The Personification Nearpod Original perfectly explains the meaning of personification and provides context for the word, as seen in the two poems.
+Consider using Nearpod Original videos when vocabulary activities to teach your students.